-The Service aims to provide a specialist and independent information, advice and representation service to support current Newcastle University students and INTO Newcastle students across campuses.
-Additionally, the Service can offer information and advice to prospective students, alumni students (up to one year following graduation) and students referred to the service under a reciprocal Conflict of Interest Service Level Agreement with a partner University.
-The Service is operated by and within Membership Services at NUSU.
+The Service aims to provide a specialist and independent information, advice and representation service to support current students at University campuses and INTO Newcastle at the main Service offices or sometimes at outreach clinics/sites.
+Additionally, the Service can offer information and advice to prospective students, alumni students (up to one year following graduation.
+The Service is operated by and within the membership and democratic services department of NUSU.
 The Service is free, professional, independent, impartial, confidential and available to all eligible parties equally.